NGK46nanase/JAVA8/thinkInJava/readme.md

 Normally, you can use __extends__ with only a single class, but __extends__ can refer to multiple base interfaces when building a new interface.

+# Inner Class

+If you want to make an object of the inner class anywhere except from within a __non-static__ method of the outer clas, you must specify the type of that object as _OuterClassName.InnerClassName_